 For years I have been on a quest to find eggs and chicken raised in the most humane way possible.
 I used to buy free range and organic chicken until I realize that those terms meant little when it came to how chickens were raised.
 Most “free range” chickens spend no time outdoors.
 Instead they are most likely chickens raised in broilers in crowded conditions.
 And all “organic chicken” means is that the chickens are fed organic feed.
 And practically any chicken you buy in a supermarket and even a farmers market is a cornish-cross chicken which has a voracious appetite and does nothing but eat and sit around all day.
 They eat so much and gain weight so rapidly that many of them break their legs when they try to walk, and others get so fat that they get around by pushing themselves on their overdeveloped breasts.

 I wanted something else.
-I wanted chicken which had a wonder life outdoors.
+I wanted chicken which had a wonderful life outdoors.

 Back in 2006 I started raising chicks and when those hens matured and started laying eggs, I realized that the way to have the most delicious eggs possible was to give hens as much space as possible.
 I realized that what hens need to create vibrant eggs was lots of exercise, lots of sunshine, and gardens and pasture and woodland to explore.